-This is not another WhoGoHost review as an affiliate hoping to make money on your purchase, but a detailed account of the good and ugly hosting services I experienced from WhoGoHost web hosting and domain name registrar.
+This is not another WhoGoHost review as an affiliate hoping to make some money on your purchase, but a detailed account of the good and ugly hosting services I experienced from WhoGoHost web hosting and domain name registrar.

 So stay tuned, and read every word till the end…this might help you make a positive decision (Plus I gave my expert advice on which indigenius web hosting company I recommend at the end of this post).

 Before Anything – A word of Advice…

 The quality of services your hosting company offers is one of the vital areas you mustn’t overlook in your online business.
 If you place less value or concern to this area and host your blog with a “quack” in the business, your business will suffer greatly.